allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 ![Lazy loading render time](/img/articles/2022-10-21-lazy-loading-with-mbox/lazy-loading-render-time.png)

-We could do that because, when we load the homepage for a user, we use **about 90% fewer** data sources (services we used to prepare data for the user) than before.
+We could do that because, when we load the homepage for a user, we use **about 90% fewer** data sources than before.

 ### Summary